dropdevrahul/hypr/README.md

 to this in your browser, and you can call your Go code from devtools.

 ## Building
-To build a redistributable, production mode package, use `wails build`.
+To build a redistributable, production mode package, use `wails build` and this will generate a executable application for your system.